-Psychology Internship: Clinical Training
+Psychology Internship: Core Clinical Training Experiences

 The main goal of the psychology internship program is to prepare interns in the theories and techniques of assessment, intervention, and consultation necessary for an entry-level professional psychology position.
 The predominant approach to training is that of an apprenticeship in which the training faculty models clinical skills, professional attitudes, and ethical standards.